dsai-asia/PDS/README.md

 - https://github.com/SethHWeidman/DLFS_code
 - https://github.com/jakevdp/PythonDataScienceHandbook

-This course is a 15 weeks course, each week having two labs of 3 hours each.

 The course is structured into 3 big components, mostly focusing on preprocessing and modeling perspectives:

 (Note: For detailed information, please read "0 - Course Introduction")